amitshekhariitbhu/android-interview-questions/README.md

 #### Working With Multimedia Content

 * How do you handle bitmaps in Android as it takes too much memory?
+[Developer Android](https://developer.android.com/topic/performance/graphics/load-bitmap) [Developer Android](https://developer.android.com/topic/performance/graphics/manage-memory)

 * What is the difference between a regular `Bitmap` and a nine-patch image?